 The LTA runs and supports a network of almost 10,000 approved tournaments for players of all ages.
-The cornerstones of these tournaments are the grass court major events leading up to The Championships, Wimbledon, including the Rothesay Open Nottingham, the Lexus Ilkley Trophy, the Rothesay Classic Birmingham, the cinch Championships and the Rothesay International Eastbourne.
+The cornerstones of these tournaments are the grass court major events leading up to The Championships, Wimbledon, including the Lexus Surbiton Trophy, the Rothesay Open Nottingham, the Lexus Ilkley Trophy, the Rothesay Classic Birmingham, the cinch Championships and the Rothesay International Eastbourne.